syncfusion-content/fileformat-docs/File-Formats/Presentation/FAQ.md

 10. ## What are the NuGet packages to be installed to perform PowerPoint Presentation to PDF conversion in Linux OS?

 In Linux OS, perform PowerPoint presentation to PDF conversion using the .NET Core (Targeting .netcoreapp) application.
-Refer to [PowerPoint Presentation to PDF conversion NuGet packages](https://help.syncfusion.com/file-formats/presentation/nuget-packages-required#converting-powerpoint-presentation-into-pdf) to know about the packages required to deploy the .NET Core (Targeting .netcoreapp) applications with PowerPoint presentation to PDF conversion capabilities.
+Refer to [PowerPoint presentation to PDF conversion NuGet packages](https://help.syncfusion.com/file-formats/presentation/nuget-packages-required#converting-powerpoint-presentation-into-pdf) to know about the packages required to deploy the .NET Core (Targeting .netcoreapp) applications with PowerPoint presentation to PDF conversion capabilities.

 In addition to the previous NuGet packages, your application needs to install the following NuGet packages.